China's Zijin Mining to buy Guyana Goldfields for $238 mln

 By Tom Daly

-BEIJING, June 12 (Reuters) - China's Zijin Mining 601899.SS2109.HK said on Friday it would acquire Guyana Goldfields GUY.TO for C$323 million ($238 million), bringing an end to a protracted takeover battle for the Canada-listed gold miner.
+BEIJING, June 12 (Reuters) - China's Zijin Mining 601899.SS, <2899.HK> said on Friday it would acquire Guyana Goldfields GUY.TO for C$323 million ($238 million), bringing an end to a protracted takeover battle for the Canada-listed gold miner.

 Toronto-based Guyana Goldfields announced on June 3 that it had received a binding proposal from an unnamed overseas-based miner to acquire the company, valuing it around 35% higher than a previously accepted offer from Silvercorp Metals SVM.TO.

-"The all-cash offer from Zijin represents a significant premium to the amended Silvercorp offer price and is an excellent outcome for Guyana Goldfield's shareholders," Guyana Goldfields CEO Alan Pangbourne said in a statement.
+"The all-cash offer from Zijin represents a significant premium to the amended Silvercorp offer price and is an excellent outcome for Guyana Goldfield's shareholders," Guyana Goldfields Chief Executive Alan Pangbourne said in a statement.

+While the deal falls below Canada's review threshold, all foreign investments by state-owned firms face enhanced scrutiny under toughened takeover rules introduced by the Canadian government in April, raising the prospect of delay.

+"We currently have no reason to believe this will be an issue," a Guyana Goldfields spokesman said.

 Zijin has also agreed to provide Guyana Goldfields with a $30 million loan to finance ongoing operations at Aurora and for other liquidity needs.